Early Retirement and Why I Want to Retire by 45

 This spot basically means I’ve reached CoastFI which means I could stop saving at all today and still reach my target number with an 8% return.

-However, the good thing is that since I’m still working and saving, I can save more during this time frame and aim to exceed that target number for a more sound retirement especially now that I have some chronic health issues that will bump up my healthcare costs in early retirement.
+That’s because I’m still working and saving, I can save more during this time frame and aim to exceed that target number for a more sound retirement especially now that I have some chronic health issues that will bump up my healthcare costs in early retirement.

 Overall, this is the main reason I can start considering this.
 I am an anxious person and setting a definitive end point is a big step for me and not something I was comfortable with until the path ahead was a bit clearer.